citizenlabsgr/website/content/blog/2018-01-24_priorities.md

 ---
 date: 2018-01-24T10:58:08-04:00
-description: "Delivering on our mission."
+description: Delivering on our mission.
-image: "/images/posts/hero-light-festival.jpg"
+image: /images/posts/hero-light-festival.jpg
-tags: [civic tech,citizen labs]
+tags: [civic tech, citizen labs]
-title: "2018 Opportunities"
+title: 2018 Opportunities
 ---

 2017 was an exciting year for Citizen Labs.
 We grew as an organization, spending a great deal of energy in creating a strong foundation that can deliver on our mission.